rjjakes/wordpress-orm/README.md

 I came to Wordpress from a Symfony development background.
 I wanted to work with objects instead of manually writing SQL queries.
 I looked around for a good ORM and was unable to find anything that fulfilled my requirements.

-Getting Doctrine to qork with Wordpress was complex and seemed like overkill as it's a very heavy weight library.
+Getting Doctrine to work with Wordpress was complex and seemed like overkill as it's a very heavy weight library.

 There's also: https://github.com/tareq1988/wp-eloquent which is really good, but is more of a query builder for existing Wordpress tables.